-Giraffe are relatively long-lived, and our limited information estimates that they can live up to 25 years or more - ongoing long-term research will help to better understand longevity in the wild but average might be between 15-20 years (Dagg 2014; J. Fennessy pers. comm.).
-As previously stated, females are on average sexually mature around four to five years of age and males similar, although in a natural environment they will rarely breed at this age as dominant males will exclude younger individuals.
-Prior to the start of any translocation, an assessment of the donor population should be undertaken to help determine how many individuals can be removed and still have a sustainable population.
-Conservation translocations should not be viewed as one-time events to establish new population(s) in one large movement.
-Rather they should be considered as long-term investments wherein small groups of individuals are moved over a few years to (re)establish or supplement the recipient populations.
+Giraffe are relatively long-lived, and our limited information estimates that they can live >25 years with the average age estimated at 15-20 years - however ongoing long-term research will help to better understand longevity in the wild (Dagg 2014; GCF pers. comm.).
+As previously stated, females are on average sexually mature around four to five years of age and males reach maturity at a similar age, although in a natural environment they will rarely breed at this age as dominant males will exclude younger individuals.
+Prior to the start of any translocation, an assessment of the donor population should be undertaken to help determine the current population size, recent demographic trends, and the number of individuals that can be sustainably removed.
+It is important to note conservation translocations should not be viewed as one-time events to establish new population(s) in one large movement.
+Rather they should be considered as long-term investments wherein small groups of individuals are moved through multiple translocations performed over a few years to (re)establish or supplement the recipient populations and be monitored closely as to its success.

 Ideally, only younger animals (approximately 2 to 4 years of age) should be translocated as it is logistically easier - depending on distance and purpose, as well as them having a longer breeding life.
 However, it should be taken into consideration that females are more inclined to breed with older, sexually mature males, and as such reproduction in a newly established population with young animals may take longer to establish.
-For management purposes, it is good to know that giraffe have a gestation period of approximately 456 days (~15 months) and an inter-calving period of up to a year, although less in ideal situations (Suraud 2011).
-Females with calves or heavily pregnant animals should not be moved due to the complications of both the chemical and physical capture methods so careful assessment should be made in the field, based on appearance of the female's belly, udders and vulva.
-After induction, it is possible to make a closer assessment of the pregnancy or lactation status, and if heavily pregnant or lactating then they should be released.
+Managers should be aware that giraffe have a gestation period of approximately 456 days (~15 months) and an inter-calving period averaging 21 ±2 months, although less in ideal situations (Lee et al. 2017; Strauss et al. 2015).
+Females with calves or heavily pregnant animals should not be moved due to the complications of both the chemical and physical capture methods.
+As such, careful assessment is necessary in the field, based on appearance of the female's belly, udder, and vulva.
+After immobilisation, it is possible to make a closer physical assessment of the pregnancy or lactation status, and if heavily pregnant or lactating, they should be released.

-Where appropriate, translocated dominant males should be strong, healthy specimens with no apparent disease, minimum parasites or injuries.
+While unadvisable, it is sometimes desirable/necessary to translocate an older, more dominate adult male.
+Where appropriate, translocated dominant males should be strong, healthy specimens with no apparent disease, minimal parasite loads and no signs of injuries.
 Several young "backup" males should also be translocated if the dominant male is over ten years of age.
-Importantly, adult males should preferably not be housed together with other males in a boma, as they will quickly assert their dominance and could cause unwanted injuries and create unnecessary stress for other giraffe.
-Additionally, they should not be translocated together or with younger individuals because if problems arise they can assert authority aggressively resulting in potential issues.
+Importantly, adult males should preferably not be housed together with other males in a boma, as they will quickly assert their dominance and could cause unwanted injuries/stress for other giraffe.
+Ideally, they should be translocated alone and not with other adults or younger individuals because if problems arise, they can sometimes be aggressive during the move.